Devidian/docker-spaceengineers/README.md

 ## Using docker-compose with premade docker image
 Create a `docker-compose.yml` (see example below) and execute `docker-compose up -d`

+Do not forget to rename `TestInstance` with your instance name!

 ### example composer file (just copy and adjust)
 ```yaml
 version: '3.8'